KeplerGO/kpub/README.md

 ## Example use

-Print a list of Kepler-related exoplanet publications in markdown format:
+Print a nicely-formatted list of Kepler-related exoplanet publications in markdown format:
 ```
 kpub --exoplanets
 ```